-17.1.5 Assigning Subscribers to Devices
+17.1.5 Assigning Subscribers to a Device

-Basically you can register any SIP phone to the system using the SIP credentials of your subscribers.
-However, the platform supports Device Provisioning of certain vendors and models, as described in Section 17.1.1.
+Basically, you can register any SIP phone with the system using a SIP subscriber credentials.
+However, the platform supports PBX Device Provisioning of certain vendors and models, as described in Section 17.1.1.

-To configure a physical device, open the PBX Devices row in the Customer Details view and click Create Device.
+To configure a physical device, expand the PBX Devices section in the Customer Details page and click Create Device.

-You have to set three general parameters for your new device, which are:
+Set up three general parameters for the new device, which are: